Trebuchet vs Catapult: Understanding the Differences Between Medieval Siege Machines

 • Defensive fortifications

-Commanders often used multiple siege engines together to maximize effectiveness.
+Military commanders often deployed multiple siege engines together to maximize battlefield effectiveness.

 Why Trebuchets Became So Popular